TwiN/gdstore/README.md

 ### How is data persisted?

-In order to improve the write speed as much as possible, rather than storing the data that currently exists in the store, the _actions_ are stored incrementally.
+In order to improve the write speed as much as possible, rather than storing the data that currently exists in the store, the _actions_ (SET, DEL) are stored incrementally.

 For instance, say you're creating a key `john` with the value `100` and another key `bob` with the value `500`, and then deleting the key `john`, the file would contain the following events:
 ```